syncfusion-content/blazor-docs/blazor/maps/providers/bing-maps.md

 ## Types of Bing Maps

-Bing Maps provides different types of Maps and it is viewed in the Maps component.
+Bing Maps provides different types of Maps and it can be viewed in the Maps component.

 * **Aerial** - Displays satellite images to highlight roads and major landmarks for easy identification.
 * **AerialWithLabelsOnDemand** - Displays aerial Maps with labels for the continent, country, ocean, etc.